Trump bid to overturn election stumbles as judge tosses Pennsylvania lawsuit

 Critics say the delay and Trump’s refusal to concede have serious implications for national security and the fight against the coronavirus, which has killed nearly 255,000 Americans.

+Biden, who has denounced Trump’s attempt to reverse the election results as “totally irresponsible”, spent Saturday meeting with transition advisers and attending church.

+Trump took part in a virtual summit of the 20 biggest world economies and then went to play golf at his club in Sterling, Virginia.

-Reporting by Andy Sullivan, Jan Wolfe, Raphael Satter, Aram Roston, Simon Lewis, Jonathan Landay and Brad Heath; Writing by Andy Sullivan; Editing by Daniel Wallis
+Reporting by Andy Sullivan, Jan Wolfe, Raphael Satter, Aram Roston, Tom Hals, Simon Lewis, Jonathan Landay and Brad Heath; Writing by Andy Sullivan; Editing by Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.